Tax Governance Framework (“TGF”)

 Corporate Income Tax

 A company submits its TGF application on 1 Mar 2022 and this is approved by IRAS on 30 Apr 2022.
-The company will enjoy a one-time extended grace period of 2 years for voluntary disclosure of corporate tax errors between 30 Apr 2022 to 29 Apr 2024.
+The company will enjoy a one-time extended grace period of 2 years for corporate tax errors voluntarily disclosed between 30 Apr 2022 to 29 Apr 2024.
 On 31 May 2022, the company makes a voluntary disclosure of corporate income tax errors for the Year of Assessment 2020.

 In the absence of the TGF benefit, these errors will attract a penalty as they are disclosed after the 1-year grace period (from 1 Dec 2020 to 30 Nov 2021).
 However, as the company is entitled to the TGF benefits and the errors fall within the extended grace period of 2 years (from 1 Dec 2020 to 30 Nov 2022), the errors will not attract a penalty.